NorfairKing/smos/smos-docs-site/content/pages/support.markdown

 1. Try it out, see if you like it.
 2. Find bugs, file issues on [the issue tracker](https://github.com/NorfairKing/smos/issues)
+3. Sponsor me project on [Github](https://github.com/NorfairKing/smos)
-3. Contribute to the project on [GitHub](https://github.com/NorfairKing/smos)
+4. Contribute to the project on [GitHub](https://github.com/NorfairKing/smos)
-4. Become a supporter at [CS SYD](https://cs-syd.eu/support)
+5. Become a supporter at [CS SYD](https://cs-syd.eu/support)